aranciokov/aranciokov.github.io/_pages/frontpage.md

 <h3><span class="fa-solid fa-bullhorn fa-bounce"></span> News <span class="fa-solid fa-bullhorn fa-bounce"></span></h3>
 <ul>
+  <li>EQAI 2024 was featured on a <a href="https://www.udinetoday.it/cronaca/uniud-scuola-estiva-ai-quantum-computing.html">local newspaper</a>!
+Everything is ready for this September!</li>
   <li>I was invited as a <a href="https://www.aidlda.it/speaker/alex-falcon/">speaker</a> at the AI-DLDA summer school, where I talked about retrieving complex 3D scenarios using text!
 A notebook will become available later on!</li>
   <li>one paper accepted at <b><a href="https://doi.org/10.1016/j.cviu.2024.104035">Computer Vision and Image Understanding</a></b>!!! <a href="https://github.com/aranciokov/ranp/">[code]</a> </li>
   <li>one paper accepted as Poster at <a href="https://dl.acm.org/doi/abs/10.1145/3652583.3658039"><b>ACM ICMR 2024</b></a>!
 See you at Phuket, Thailand!</li>